 Ayad Akhtar is an award-winning novelist and Pulitzer Prize-winning playwright.
 In his work, he deftly weaves politics, family, friendship, capitalism, and the eternal existential crisis of being “American” into confessional observations that are emotionally moving and culturally essential.

-Ayad is the author of American Dervish, published in over 20 languages and named a Kirkus Reviews Best Book of 2012, as well as the forthcoming novel, Homeland Elegies, in September 2020.
-Homeland Elegies has been called a “Tour de force” by the Washington Post and a “revelation” by Publishers Weekly.
+Ayad is the author of American Dervish, published in over 20 languages and named a Kirkus Reviews Best Book of 2012.
+His latest novel, Homeland Elegies, is a deeply personal work about identity and belonging in a nation coming apart at the seams, and it has been called a “Tour de force” by the Washington Post and a “revelation” by Publishers Weekly.

 As a playwright, Ayad has written Junk, The Who & The What, The Invisible Hand, and Disgraced, a sobering take on race, class, and religion in the United States, which won a Pulitzer Prize for Drama.
 As a screenwriter, he was nominated for an Independent Spirit Award for Best Screenplay for The War Within, which he also starred in.